 Rove beetles have elongate bodies with short wing-cases that leave most of the abdominal segments uncovered.
 They are 2-30mm (up to 1¼in) long and most are black or brown in colour, but some have red wing-cases and markings.
 The matt black devil’s coach horse (Ocypus olens) is Britain's largest rove beetle and is often found in gardens under logs or pots.
 A smaller species, Atheta coriaria, is sometimes supplied as a biological control agent for fungus gnat larvae, glasshouse red spider mite and aphids in glasshouses.

 Ground beetles are 2-25mm (up to 1in) long many are black but some are brown, green or blue, often with a metallic sheen.
 Most feed at ground level, but some will climb plants to feed on aphids and small caterpillars.
 One common garden species, the violet ground beetle (Carabus violaceus), has metallic-purple edges to the wing-cases and thorax.
-Being one of the bigger carabids, 20-25mm long, it will feed on larger garden pests, such as slugs, leatherjackets and cutworms.
+Being one of the bigger carabids, 20-25mm long, it will feed on some of the larger garden invertebrates, including slugs, leatherjackets, cutworms and other caterpillars.
 Its long legs and powerful jaws mark it out as an active predator.